HK-002/Weather-Monitoring/README.md

 # Weather-Monitoring
 This project is a Weather Monitoring Application built using the OpenWeatherMap API.
-It fetches real-time weather data.
+It fetches real-time weather data for six major Indian cities: Delhi, Mumbai, Chennai, Bangalore, Kolkata, and Hyderabad.
+The application displays key weather metrics like main condition, temperature (both in Celsius and Kelvin), feels-like temperature, and the time of the last update for each city.